Avenkatakilari/data-analysis/README.md

 ![Customer Dashboard](https://github.com/Avenkatakilari/data-analysis/blob/main/artifacts/CustomerDashboard.jpg?raw=true)

-Dashboard metrics:
+Dashboard metrics:</BR>

-Open cases
+Open cases </BR>
-Customer satisfaction level
+Customer satisfaction level</BR>
-Channels popularity rate
+Channels popularity rate</BR>
-Top case closers
+Top case closers</BR>
-Closed cases
+Closed cases</BR>
 New cases – weekly

+Pros</BR>

+Comprehensive and informative
+Data is well-presented, includes a variety of different graphical elements (a gauge chart, bar chart, table, line chart, and scorecard)
+A good example of an operational dashboard

+Cons</BR>

+Some professionals might wish to add more filters
+More metrics can be added, for example, how much time it takes to close a ticket